 ”Thank you, I would like that.”
 Jami nodded.

-”I’ll call you when I’m at the parking lot, it takes me an half an hour at most.”
+”I’ll call you when I’m at the parking lot, it takes me half an hour at most.”

 ”Okay, I’ll get myself ready,”

 When the call Jami rushed to take a shower, he wanted to smell as fresh and clean as possible for Ivo.
-He wanted to be as enticing as he could, kind that would persuade Ivo into forgiveness.
-Right clothes were equally important, he managed to create enormous rush as he did his best to look his best in twenty minutes and unfortunately his favorite shirts seemed to be all wrinkled, he had to settle for the next best option.
+He wanted to be as enticing as he could, the kind that would persuade Ivo into forgiveness.
+Right clothes were equally important, he managed to create an enormous rush as he did his best to look his best in twenty minutes and unfortunately his favorite shirts seemed to be all wrinkled, so he had to settle for the next best option.

 When Ivo called that he was waiting at the parking lot Jami was barely ready.
 He checked his appearance quickly from the mirror before he got dressed in his outdoor clothes and left the apartment.
 He was nearly as nervous as their first date with Ivo.
 Or perhaps more, but it was different.
 He didn’t know what was going on in Ivo’s mind, would he give him a disapproving look?
 Would his words be harsh and cold?
 Or was Ivo prepared to consider forgiveness and that they could still continue their relationship?
 He would soon find out.